We haven’t totally figured out how to recruit millennials yet– and now we’ve got a new target on the horizon

 Welcome to Generation Z, the first generation to never know a day without the internet.
 Born after 1995, they are characterized as technologically apt, independent, and surprisingly realistic.
 Who are these internet-obsessed youngsters and how can we tackle the problem of recruiting Generation Z?

 From someone born in the middle of this generation and just starting in the corporate world, I see firsthand the complaints about recruiting millennials.
 For instance, they have no attention span, they’re obsessed with workplace culture, and they aren’t loyal.
-Though these are just stereotypes, there is much more time to figure out how to avoid similar recruiting difficulties.
-We are graduating from college and high school right now, so now is the time to start learning:
+Though these are just stereotypes, they can end up being real difficulties when recruiters come across candidates with some of these qualities.
+Millennials may already be in the workforce, but with Gen Z graduating from college and high school right now, it’s time to start figuring them out:

 Recruiting Generation Z: Cater to their sense of Self-Sufficiency